nss-evening-cohort-13/course-assessment/README.md

 # Joke Generator

-For this assessment, you will have the rest of class to finish.
+For this assessment, you will have until 1:30PM to complete the application.

 Using this API: https://official-joke-api.appspot.com/random_joke, create a joke generator application that gets a joke (setup) and allows the user to press a button to get the answer (punchline)